keithalpichi/slack-action/README.md

 ### `channel`
 **`string`**

-The channel or user to send the Slack message to.
+Overrides the default channel or user to send the Slack message to.
-- If this is not provided, it will default to the channel assigned to the Slack Incoming Webhook.
 - If a channel is provided it must be a valid channel that starts with '#'
 - If a user is provided it must be a valid user that starts with '@'